Questions to Ask

 - Why is it important for me to do this?

-You can use the Ask Me 3 form to prompt you to ask the questions and to write down the answers when you see your doctor or other health professional.
+You can use the Ask Me 3 form to remind you to ask the questions and write down the answers when you see your doctor or other health professional.
 You can ask your health professional to write the answers for you.
 A support person or carer can also do this for you.

 While Ask Me 3 focuses on you asking questions, it is important that your health professional gives you answers that you understand.
 Your health professional should encourage you to ask questions, and allow enough time for questions and answers during your appointment.